ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 The concept of an _RO-Crate Website_ is undefined for a _Detached RO-Crate Package_.

 To distribute a _Detached RO-Crate Package_ and optionally to provide an RO-Crate Website, any _Detached RO-Crate Package_ can be saved in a directory (and zipped or otherwise bundled) and will function as an _Attached RO-Crate Package_ with no payload data.
+See the [appendix on converting from Detached to Attached RO-Crate Package](appendix/relative-uris.md#converting-from-detached-to-attached-ro-crate-package) for further guidance on this.

 {% include references.liquid %}